 Using a problem based approach to assign priority

 One of the biggest steps after you’ve planned and mapped out your product is the prioritization phase.
 This is crucial to agile planning.
-The prioritization phase refers to when team members vote and organize which stories.
+The prioritization phase refers to when team members vote and organize which stories to start first.
 Ordering the stories should be done by the most important features to get the product to market the fastest.
 Releases are then sliced out to create MVP’s (minimum viable products), sprints and upcoming releases.

 This allows teams to self organize, work on the most valuable features first, and have a visual roadmap for the project at hand.